Get Involved WITH

 PROJECT DELTA WILL:

-Invest hundreds of millions of dollars in Stokes County, creating a long-term technology campus and tax base
+Invest billions of dollars in Stokes County, creating good, local jobs and a long-term tax base

-Invest hundreds of millions of dollars in Stokes County, creating a long-term technology campus and tax base
+Invest billions of dollars in Stokes County, creating good, local jobs and a long-term tax base

 Generate $40M+ annually in tax revenue at full buildout, with minimal demand on public services